domeide/doclipser/README.md

 ##### 5. Click OK on the Security Warning.

-##### 6. You will then be asked be asked if you would like to restart Eclipse.
+##### 6. You will then be asked if you would like to restart Eclipse.
 Click Restart Now.

 ## Configuration